If you ever wondered what Buses were seen in

 as well as the Eastern National enquiry office, which used to be sited

 In early episodes, buses are sometimes shown entering the depot from what appear to be

 smaller roads at the rear (notably the scene with Arthur'shandlebars trailing behind the bus!).

-it, with its distinctive arch patterned wall, was still to be seen on my last visit there some years ago.
+its distinctive arch patterned wall, was still to be seen on my last visit there some years ago.

 The Elstree Studios set, used in the Buses

 In the first two films, I gather from a friend of my father's who lives near to Elstree, that many of the